 Combined, they’re the largest newspaper in France by circulation.

 Slant: While the publication has no overt political bias, critics often claim that it sensationalizes stories and spends too much time covering the more sordid aspects of French political and social life.
 However, it would be unfair to compare it to British tabloids or an American publication like the New York Post.

-Audience: If you’re looking for a quick run-down of the most important news in France, this is the place to go.
-These newspapers, which are designed to be read in about 15-20 minutes during the morning and evening commutes, feature short, no-frills stories covering local, national and international news.
+Audience: If you’re looking for a quick rundown of the most important news in France, this is the place to go.
+These newspapers—which are designed to be read in about 15-20 minutes during your morning and evening commutes—feature short, no-frills stories covering local, national and international news.

 Slant: While it certainly has a penchant for supporting French athletes in international sporting competitions, L’Equipe harbors no particular loyalties when it comes to sports.
 The newspaper format, which is becoming less and less common for sports coverage, means that the publication conserves a more journalistic and analytical approach to its coverage than you’ll often find with sports.

 Audience: The publication is widely read among both the lower and upper classes of French society and features articles on a broad range of sports, although French favorites like football (soccer), rugby and cycling are prominently featured.

 If you’re looking for conversation starters to test out your language skills with locals, L’Equipe provides the perfect material.
 You might struggle when first reading the publication because of the sheer amount of new vocabulary there is to digest, but it surely won’t go to waste!

 History: Les Echos translates to “The Echoes,” and its claim to fame is that it’s France’s first-ever daily financial newspaper.

 Founded in 1908 by brothers Émile and Robert Servan-Schreiber, it once circulated more than 700,000 newspapers per day during its most popular period in the year 2000.